Linz: Music

 The Posthof is one of the biggest event centres in Linz with three rooms offering up to 630 seats or standing room for about 1,200 people respectively in the big hall.
 The programme focuses on contemporary art and covers concerts, theatre, cabaret, dance and literature.
-Artists from Linz are regularly invited in order to improve the local cultural scene; e.g. bands from Linz get the opportunity to play as pre-bands alongside nationally and internationally known artists.
+Artists from Linz are regularly invited to improve the local cultural scene; e.g. bands from Linz get the opportunity to play as pre-bands alongside nationally and internationally known artists.
 Altogether a total of about 250 events take place at the Posthof each year with a total number of visitors of about 80.000.

 The Stadtwerkstatt is an independent association for culture and was founded in 1979.
 Its headquarters is located in the Urfahr district on the north bank of the Danube close to the Ars Electronica Centre and serves as venue for music events and other artistic and cultural activities.
 Situated at the same address is the Stadtwerkstatt's own Café Strom café/bar.

-Wolfgang Amadeus Mozart wrote his Symphony No. 36 (1783) in Linz for a concert to be given there, and the work is known today as the Linz Symphony.
-He reportedly also composed his Piano Sonata 13 in B flat while in Linz, although it was published in Vienna.

-Anton Bruckner was born in Ansfelden near Linz and spent several years working as a conductor and organist in Linz, where he also started to compose.
-The first version of Bruckner's Symphony No. 1 in C minor is known as the Linz version.
-The Brucknerhaus, a concert hall in Linz as well as its annual international Brucknerfest are named after him.

-The musician and DJ Marcus Füreder, better known by his stage name Parov Stelar was born in Linz.